Blog

 One important question to consider at this stage is whether you want to buy or rent your space.
 Most people choose to rent or lease their coworking space in the beginning due to affordability.
 They may consider a management agreement with their landlord that works favorably for both parties.

 Buying a space will be much more expensive up front, but will give you more control over your building.
-Many space owners prefer to own their building
+Many space owners prefer to own their building.

-Estimated cost: $9,500 a month for a 3,000 square foot space + $9,500 for a deposit ($19,000 total)
+Estimated cost: $8,000 a month for a 3,000 square foot space + up to $24,000 for a deposit ($32,000 total)

 2. Insurance